Algolia insights tracking

 Lastly, I would say that the other benefit for us is to simply have all of the recommendations, categories, and search all powered by a single search provider.

-Is it possible to add the queryID to the source?1 year, 5 months ago #27011
+Is it possible to add the queryID to the source?2 years, 3 months ago #27011

 Indeed, Algolia Insights is a requirement, and prior to that an event tracking system tightly integrated to WPSOLR.